kontent-ai/data-ops/README.md

 # Commands

-The tool is structured around commands.
+The tool usage is based on commands, provided in the following format:
-All commands are structured this way:

 ```bash
 npx @kontent-ai/data-ops <command-name> <command-options>
 ```

 ## Export

-With the export command you can export data from your Kontent.ai project into a single `.zip` file.
+With the `export` command, you can export data from your Kontent.ai environment into a single `.zip` file.
-The command uses [the Management API](https://kontent.ai/learn/docs/apis/openapi/management-api-v2) to get the project data.
+The command uses [the Management API](https://kontent.ai/learn/docs/apis/openapi/management-api-v2) to get the environment data.

 ### Usage

 ```bash
 npx @kontent-ai/data-ops export --environmentId=<environment-id-to-export> --apiKey=<Management-API-key>
 ```
-For more supported parameters run `npx @kontent-ai/data-ops export --help`.
+To see all supported parameters, run `npx @kontent-ai/data-ops export --help`.

 ### Structure of the Exported Data

-The exported `.zip` file contains a `.json` file for each exported entity and a `metadata.json` file with additional information.
+The exported `.zip` package contains a `.json` file for each exported entity and a `metadata.json` file with additional information.
 Format of all the entities is exactly the same as what the [Management API](https://kontent.ai/learn/docs/apis/openapi/management-api-v2/) returns.

 > [!TIP]
-> If you need the data in a different format, you can process the `.zip` data with variety of other tools to transform it and get what you need.
+> If you need the data in a different format, you can process the `.zip` data with a variety of other tools to transform it as per your requirements.

 ```
 - output.zip